madebybo/mr.bo-co/site/content/_index.md

 Bo Wang is the Creative Lead for Google’s Material Design studio in New York, where he manages projects that include design outreach efforts like the SPAN Design & Technology Conference and design.google.com along with the expansion and development of the Material Design system itself.

+Advocate for users in a fast-paced environment, imparting day-to-day design leadership that fosters a shared understanding of the user-centric intersection between design, content, business and engineering.